bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 0: 00:46:12

-Yeah, but I mean, I think there is some kind of distinction between such metrics and something connected to my human identity or some corporate entity that I might establish.
+I think there is some kind of distinction between such metrics and something connected to my human identity or some corporate entity that I might establish.
 So in terms of the metrics, everything I have to do to become a good citizen by these metrics is just run a node reliably and forward payments and follow the protocol and it's just my regular activity as opposed to disclosing some information that, I don't know, that I cannot withdraw that is not strictly within the bounds of the protocol, that links my protocol behavior to my behavior somewhere outside of the protocol.

 Speaker 2: 00:46:54

 Yeah, but you had already talked about sort of this bias towards hub-and-spoke topology.
 And so that's going to lend itself to it being less decentralized and less trustless.
-So if that's our future, it's for those that are, that care about privacy, trustlessness, decentralization, then that may not be the kind of network you wanna participate in, which is sort of going back to my previous point of, can't we, is there not a world of both?
+So if that's our future, it's for those that care about privacy, trustlessness, decentralization, then that may not be the kind of network you want to participate in, which is sort of going back to my previous point of, is there not a world of both?
-Is there not a world of, you know, the public nodes bootstrapping you and getting you to where you need to go in terms of channel connections, but also the world of private connections that maybe is less convenient.
+Is there not a world of, the public nodes bootstrapping you and getting you to where you need to go in terms of channel connections, but also the world of private connections that maybe is less convenient.

 Speaker 0: 00:47:47